opendatalu/datagouvlu-pages/pages/en/usage.md

 Guide to the use of data
 ===============================

 These usage guidelines are based on goodwill.
-They do not represent a legal contract, but the State of the Grand Duchy of Luxembourg asks you to follow them if you use the data on this site.
+They do not represent a legal contract, but the Luxembourg government kindly asks you to follow them if you use the data on this site.

 Cite sources when it is appropriate to do so.
 --------------------------------------------------